mohamedeliwa/inbyteorder/content/projects/rupit.md

 # link_to = "https://github.com/not-matthias/apollo"
 +++

-# Rupit
+# Intro

-A simple CLI tool to run long, complex, and multistep terminal commands by aliases.
+Rupit is a straightforward CLI tool designed to execute long, complex, and multi-step terminal commands using aliases.

-using a configuration file `rupit.json`, that contains the list of aliases for rupit to use.
+It leverages a configuration file, `rupit.json`, which holds the list of aliases for Rupit to reference.

+It functions similarly to how npm scripts are used in Node.js projects.

-## How to use
+# How to use

 For Linux users you can use the pre-built binary from the releases <a href="https://github.com/mohamedeliwa/rupit/releases" target="_blank">page</a>, it's built and tested on **Ubuntu 22.04.4 LTS**,